 My mama taught me how to sew and knit when I was just old enough to hold a needle without being a hazard for myself or others.
-Still today it is a hobby of mine.
+Still today it’s a hobby of mine.

 Really.
 There are few things that bring me as much joy as knitting a new sweater for my boy or wearing the top that I made when I was a teenager.

-If you’re not handy and don’t want to learn how to make these things, you can find someone, maybe even a skillful friend, to make bespoke clothes for you.
+You can always find someone, maybe even a skillful friend, to make custom clothes for you.
 What a luxury!